caseyg/awesome/TOPICS.md

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 *   [otaviocc/obsidian-microblog](https://github.com/otaviocc/obsidian-microblog) - Micro.publish is an Obsidian plugin to publish notes directly to Micro.blog, written in TypeScript

+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Python & TypeScript agent harness built with LangChain and LangGraph.
+Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 *   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!